Ainard09/ai4ls_2_water_prediction/pipeline/README.md

 ## Run Code

-The code simply takes the location ID and the region data directory to the targeted location ID, saving the output predictions of 26 horizons into the future in a csv file.
+The code simply takes the location ID and the region data directory path to the targeted location ID, saving the output predictions of 26 horizons into the future in a csv file.

 From cmd line, run the `forecast.py` follow by other two arguments.
 A typical example: